EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

     $ lmf --rs=1,0 -vnit=1 --band~fn=syml si               #calculate and plot bands
     $ rdcmd makeplot_scott; evince fplot.ps &

-    $ band-edge -cmd='lmf --rs=1,0' -floatmn -maxit=20 --bin -r=.1 -band=5 -q0=0.5,0,0 si
+    $ band-edge -floatmn -maxit=20 -r=.1 -band=5 -q0=0.5,0,0 si
-    $ band-edge -cmd='lmf --rs=1,0' -edge2=1 -maxit=20 --bin -r=.04 -band=5 -gtol=.0001 -q0=0.82,0,0 si
+    $ band-edge -edge2=1 -maxit=20 -r=.04 -band=5 -gtol=.0001 -q0=0.82,0,0 si
-    $ band-edge -cmd='lmf --rs=1,0' -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si
+    $ band-edge -mass -alat=10.26 --bin -r=.0005,.001,.002,.003 -band=5 -q0=0.847,0,0 si

 Take a look at the band structure plot.
 The valence band maximum is at the $$$\Gamma$ point while the conduction band minimum is most of the way along the line between &Gamma and X. We will now use the band-edge script to accurately locate the position of the conduction band minimum and to calculate the effective mass.
 This is done in three steps, you first do a rough search by 'floating' to a point near the minimum.
 From here, you do a more refined search by carrying out a minimisation until the gradient is negligibly small.
 Lastly, you calculate the effective mass around this point.

 #### 1. _Float to low-energy point_
-The band-edge script has a 'float' option that is useful for doing a quick search to find a low-energy region of k-space.
-You specify a starting point, then the script creates a cluster of points around it and checks what is the lowest energy point.
-It then uses the lowest energy point as the new central point, creates a new set of points around it and again moves to the lowest energy one.
-This process is repeated until the central point is the lowest energy point.
-Let's start at the point half-way between &Gamma and X (0.5, 0.0, 0.0).
+The band-edge script has a 'float' option that is useful for doing a quick search to find a low-energy (or high-energy) region of k-space.
+You specify a starting point, then the script creates a cluster of points around it and checks what is the lowest-energy point.
+It then uses the lowest-energy point as the next central point, creates a new set of points around it and again moves to the lowest-energy one.
+This process is repeated until the central point is the lowest-energy point.
+Let's start at the point half-way between &Gamma and X (0.5, 0.0, 0.0) and float down in energy.
 Run the following command:

-    $ band-edge -floatmn -maxit=20 --bin -r=.1 -band=5 -q0=0.5,0,0 si
+    $ band-edge -floatmn -maxit=20 -r=.1 -band=5 -q0=0.5,0,0 si

-The 'floatmn' switch specifies that you are looking for the minimum energy point (see additional exercises for an example using the highest energy point).
-The 'maxit' switch...
+The 'floatmn' switch specifies that you are looking for a minimum-energy point (see additional exercises for a maximum-energy point example).
+The 'maxit' switch sets the number of iterations (number of times a set of points is created), 'r' is a range that defines how far out the points are generated, 'band' is for the band considered (here conduction band since 4 electrons and spin degenerate) and lastly q0 is the starting k-point.

+Test...

 #### 2. _Gradient minimization_